jasminder/SLMS-api/db.md

         };
     });

+}

-} study my pattern as you are a senior database and backend engineer.
+study my pattern as you are a senior database and backend engineer.
+Wait for my questions and do not reply study my pattern as you are a senior database and backend engineer.
 Wait for my questions and do not reply

 study my schema as you are a senior database and backend engineer.
 Wait for my questions and do not reply